Gayatrimurali/GitHub-Advanced-Security-with-Azure-DevOps/Labs/Module1.md

 1. Advanced Security and Push Protection are now enabled.
 You can also onboard Advanced Security at [Project-level](https://learn.microsoft.com/en-us/azure/devops/repos/security/configure-github-advanced-security-features?view=azure-devops&tabs=yaml#project-level-onboarding) and [Organization-level](https://learn.microsoft.com/en-us/azure/devops/repos/security/configure-github-advanced-security-features?view=azure-devops&tabs=yaml#organization-level-onboarding) as well.

-    {% include note.html content= "GitHub Advanced Security for Azure DevOps includes extra permissions for more levels of control around Advanced Security results and management.
-Be sure to adjust individual permissions for your repository." %}

 ### Task 3: Setup Advanced Security permissions

 In this task, you will configure advanced security permissions for the eShopOnWeb repository in Azure DevOps.
 This involves granting specific permissions to project administrators to manage security alerts and settings related to the repository.